Hanukkah and Christmas are two very special holidays.

 As I mentioned earlier, my friends focused the majority of their holiday budget for Christmas.

-Combine the decorations for Hanukkah and Christmas, rather than just choosing one over the other.
+Combine the Hanukkah and Christmas decorations, rather than just choosing one over the other.

 For Christmas, they gave each other one present and put a two gift maximum on family and friends.